RADIUS PAYMENT SOLUTIONS LIMITED (“RADIUS”) PRIVACY NOTICE

 We share your information in the manner and for the purposes described below:

-- within Radius, where such disclosure is necessary to provide you with our services or to manage our business.
+- within Radius, where such disclosure is necessary to provide you with our services, offer our products and services or to manage our business.
 Click here for a list of Radius affiliates;

 - with third parties who help manage our business and deliver services.
 These third parties have agreed to confidentiality restrictions and use any personal information we share with them or which they collect on our behalf solely for the purpose of providing the contracted service to us.
 These include IT service providers who help manage our IT and back office systems;